-Sir Frank has served as Judge ad hoc on the International Court of Justice in the Case concerning Certain Property (Liechtenstein v.
-Germany) and was appointed by the Lord Chief Justice as the Legal Member of the Court of Arbitration in the Kishenganga dispute between Pakistan and India under the Indus Waters Treaty.
+Sir Frank has twice served as Judge ad hoc on the International Court of Justice, in the Case concerning Certain Property (Liechtenstein v.
+Germany) and currently in the two Appeals Related to the Jurisdiction of the ICAO Council, and was appointed by the Lord Chief Justice as the Legal Member of the Court of Arbitration in the Kishenganga dispute between Pakistan and India under the Indus Waters Treaty.
 He successfully represented Cambodia before the International Court in the Case concerning the Temple of Préah Vihear (Interpretation).

 He was appointed by the British Government in 2004 to the list of Arbitrators under the ICSID Convention, and is currently sitting or has recently sat in five ICSID arbitrations as Chairman* and seven as Party-appointed Arbitrator** (both claimant and host State), and in five ICSID annulment proceedings***, as well as in arbitrations under the ICC, PCA, Stockholm Arbitration Institute and LCIA (sole arbitrator), and ad hoc.